COINtoolbox/ridges/README.md

 # voids
 Scripts to reproduce results from Moews et al., 2020

-The ridges shown in the paper were obtained by running
+The ridges shown in the paper were obtained by running the `filaments` function of the modified DREDGE package, with arguments:

 ```ridges = filaments(data, n_process = n_proc, mesh_size = 100000, convergence=.1)```